For Historic Resource Applicants

 5. Submit a Project Proposal

 The LCHIP Project Proposal includes the application form and several required attachments.
 It is strongly recommended that anyone helping to create and assemble the Proposal read the entire instructions document carefully before beginning.
+Documents labeled "Expired" are still downloadable, but cannot be used for the next grant round.
+Please make sure you use current grant round documents only.
 The Checklist, Application, and Attachments must be completed according to the instructions, and submitted to LCHIP no later than 12:00 noon on the Application Due Date.

 LCHIP’s Decision Making Process